What does a Position Classifier do?

 Responsibilities:

-- Maintain and update job classification databases and systems.
+- Maintain and update the job classification database with current and accurate information.

 Qualifications